jon-jacky/Piety/editors/edo.md

 via the imported *ed* module.

-If you start *edo* at the system command line, *ed.a* is the append function, *ed.current* is the name of the current buffer, *ed.buf* is the current buffer object, and *ed.buffers* is the dictionary of buffers indexed by name.
+If you start *edo* at the system command line, *ed.a* is the append function, *st.current* is the name of the current buffer, *st.buf* is the current buffer object, and *st.buffers* is the dictionary of buffers indexed by name.

-If you import *edo* into a Python session, then you use *edo.ed.a*, *edo.ed.current* etc.
+If you import *edo* into a Python session, then you use *edo.ed.a*, *edo.st.current* etc.

 ## Related programs ##